AppleBoiy/devenv/README.md

 - [Neovim](https://neovim.io/): A highly extensible text editor.
 - [Zsh](https://www.zsh.org/): A powerful shell with advanced features.
 - [Oh My Zsh](https://ohmyz.sh/): A community-driven framework for managing Zsh configurations.
+- [NvChad](https://nvchad.github.io/): An opinionated Neovim setup with blazing-fast startup.

-- Other relevant dependencies for specific tools or applications.
+Other relevant dependencies for specific tools or applications may also be required.

 <!-- INSTALLATION -->